anand0906/java-core/java-8/lambda expressions/readme.md

 Lambda expressions in Java are a concise way to express instances of single-method interfaces (functional interfaces).
 They provide a way to write anonymous methods in a functional style, reducing boilerplate code and improving readability.

 A lambda expression is an **anonymous (nameless) function** that does not have a name, return type, or access modifiers.
-Lambda expressions are also known as **closures**.

 ---